 Most people have pre-existing conditions whether they realize it or not.
 No one gets through life without a few bumps and bruises, and time takes its toll on your neck and back.
 However, a pre-existing condition does not mean you should accept less than a fair settlement for your injury.
 Car accidents often make pre-existing conditions worse, but you may have a difficult convincing the insurance company of that fact on your own.

 We see this very often with clients who wind up with serious neck or back injuries that require surgery.
-The reality is if you are over the age of 40, you likely have some form of degeneration in your neck or back and you probably do not even know it’s there.
+The reality is if you are over the age of 40, you likely have some form of degeneration in your neck or back and you probably do not even know it’s there, the dreaded pre existing condition and what it means for injury claim.
 If your doctor is telling you that you need a cervical fusion surgery or a discectomy, there is a good chance the other person’s insurance company will argue you would have required surgery anyway because you have degeneration in your neck or back.

 An experienced personal injury attorney can help you get a settlement that is fair.
 The only way to beat insurance companies at this game is to present the right legal evidence.
 Your attorney will know how to present the medical evidence, the witness testimony and the legal arguments in the most persuasive way possible.
 If you have a complicated case, you should definitely hire an attorney to make sure it gets handled correctly.